 3. Your Social Circle Is Much Smaller Now

 It’s true our social circles can shrink and grow throughout our lives as we develop and evolve as people.
 However, one of the biggest signs of an abusive relationship is that your social circle has shrunk rapidly following the start of your relationship.
-Abusers need to be the most important person in their partner’s lives, which can result in them working to push other people away, even your own family.
+When you’re in an abusive relationship, the abusers need to be the most important person in their partner’s lives, which can result in them working to push other people away, even your own family.
 In this way, the victim’s self-esteem remains low, and they’re easier to control.